Code-Inside/Blog/_posts/2023-01-25-aspnet-core-and-react.md

 ![x]({{BASE_PATH}}/assets/md-images/2023-01-25/aspnetreact-result-aspnet.png "ASPNET App in VS")

-With this setup you can mix all client & server side styles as you like.
+With this setup you can mix all client & server side styles as you like - mission succeeded and you can use any client setup (CRA, anything else) as you would like to.

 Hope this helps!